donundeen/C4/README.md

 TODOs:
-- MVP: auto-save feature
--- requires detecting changes in jsbin editor panels -- or, save on close?
 - MVP: saving and exporting/importing data
 -- https://themeteorchef.com/recipes/exporting-data-from-your-meteor-application/
 -- http://justmeteor.com/blog/backup-and-restore-your-mongodb-database/
-- MVP: "lock" code that someone else is editing. concurrent editing would be cool, though..
 - DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - MVP need an image proxy as well.